Co-author: TJ Ryan

 How to fill your life with gratitude when life feels sparse

-When you’re budgeting and scrimping and saving, let’s face it, life can often feel a little sparse.
+When you’re budgeting and saving, let’s face it, life can often feel a little sparse.
 You might wonder what there is to be grateful for when you’re eating leftovers and you haven’t bought yourself a cafe coffee in months.

-Practising gratitude can be vital in times like these.
+Practicing gratitude can be vital in times like these.
 According to Berkeley University’s renowned Greater Good Science Center, gratitude has been scientifically proven to:

-- Increase positive emotions
+- Increase positive emotions.

-- Reduce the risk of depression
+- Reduce the risk of depression.

-- Heighten relationship satisfaction
+- Heighten relationship satisfaction.

-- Increase resilience in the face of stressful life events
+- Increase resilience in the face of stressful life events.

 How being grateful will help you get rid of your debt